isaac-gorman/Java_I/Chapter1(Introduction)/1.2_HardwareComponents/4_MainMemory_SecondaryMemory.md

 #### Q: What is good rule for the advancment of storage capacity?
-- A: *Stograge capacity doubles every 18 months*
+- A: *Storage capacity doubles every 18 months*